ellipsis/ellipsis/README.md

 ### Packages
 A package is any repo with files you want to symlink into `$ELLIPSIS_PATH` (typically `$HOME`).
 By default a given repo's non-hidden files (read: not beginning with a `.`) will naively be linked into place.
-Of course this isn't sufficient for a lot of cases, so you can customize how ellipsis treats your package by defining hooks in an `ellipsis.sh` file at the root of your repository.
+Need a more complex instsall process?
+No problem.
+You can customize every aspect of how ellipsis uses your package using various hooks.

 ### Hooks
+Hooks are defined in `ellipsis.sh` files in the root of your package's repository.
 Hooks allow you to customize how ellipsis interacts with your package.
-For instance if you want to change how your package is installed you can define `pkg.install` and specifiy exactly which files are symlinked into place, compile any libraries, etc.
+For instance, if you wanted to change how your package is installed you can define `pkg.install` and specifiy exactly which files are symlinked into place, compile any libraries necessary, etc.

 #### Example
 Here's a full example of an `ellipsis.sh` file: